Aseedholm/Pumpkin-Brush/FinalProject/milestones/0/README.md

 <hr>

-*TODO Add your estimated project timeline here*
+*TODO Add your estimated project timeline here highlighting major milestone completion targets*

-*I recommend you use a markdown table or list to stay organized*
+*I recommend you use a markdown table or list to stay organized, add or remove as many entries as you need.*

+## Timeline

+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed
+- Date:
+	- Task/Milestone to be completed